-Michael Levin, a professor in the Biology department at Tufts, holds the Vannevar Bush endowed Chair and serves as director of the Tufts Center for Regenerative and Developmental Biology.
+Michael Levin, Distinguished Professor in the Biology department and Vannevar Bush Chair, serves as director of the Tufts Center for Regenerative and Developmental Biology.
 Recent honors include the Scientist of Vision award and the Distinguished Scholar Award.
 His group's focus is on understanding the biophysical mechanisms that implement decision-making during complex pattern regulation, and harnessing endogenous bioelectric dynamics toward rational control of growth and form.
 The lab's current main directions are:

 • Understanding how somatic cells form bioelectrical networks for storing and recalling pattern memories that guide morphogenesis;